Orbital2021Team151/jobsApp/README.md

 * npm i awesome-notifications

-* npm install --save socket.io
+* npm install --save socket.io //do we still need this?

-* npm install --save socket.io-client
+* npm install --save socket.io-client //do we still need this?

-* npm install ng-chat
+* npm install ng-chat //do we still need this?

+* npm install nodemailer-express-handlebars